Eof: Legend

 The standard Lives, and Saint Egwin and his Abbey of Evesham say Eof was a swineherd.
+In the legend, Eof encountered three supernaturally beautiful women singing in the woods while he searched for a missing pig.
+He immediately shared the experience with Bishop Egwin, who returned to the site and also encountered the three women.
+One of the women carried and book and a gold cross and St. Egwin identified her as the Virgin Mary.
+According to this legend, this is how the site of Evesham Abbey was selected.

 A letter, apparently written by Ecgwin, says "... primum cuidam pastori gregum ...", and the Acta Sanctorum (Lives of the Saints) states something similar: " ...pastores gregum ..."
 The Latin means either a shepherd or a herdsman.
 William Dugdale in Monasticon Anglicanum says "Eoves, a herdsman of the bishop ...".
 George May, the most eminent of Evesham historians, gives both herdsman and swineherd.

 The story that Eof was a swineherd goes back at least to William of Malmesbury, writing in the twelfth century.
 The obverse of the conventual seal of Evesham Abbey clearly shows stylised pigs rather than sheep; the monks of the Abbey clearly thought Eof kept pigs.

 The legend of Eof's vision has been commemorated by a bronze statue sited in the town centre paid for by public subscription and created by the British born sculptor John McKenna.
 The statue was unveiled in a public ceremony that took place on Sunday 15 June 2008.